 Skipton Food Bank is run by Skipton Baptist Church.
 It has a part-time manager and assistant, and many volunteers from across Craven.
-Our volunteers have a range of different stories and backgrounds, but come together to fight poverty and restore hope to people who are struggling in our communities.
 We welcome donations of time, money and food, and look to work together with local agencies, schools, and businesses to support people in crisis.

 We support people through a referral system with local agency partners, and are able to provide for people with special dietary needs.
 We can also tailor parcels for each family or person we provide for to make sure that it suits their needs as best we can.
 The food parcels are designed to last for up to a week as we know that Craven is a rural area and people may not have transport to get into Skipton often to access further support.

 How it all began

 The first steps were taken by a small prayer group at the Skipton Baptist Church in 2010.
+They wanted to show some of the love they had experienced from their God to others in their local community who were struggling.
 The group decided to give out food parcels at Christmas and then again at Easter.
 Regular donations started in Autumn 2011.
 More volunteers from the Baptist Church became involved and overall 60 hampers were given out during 2012.
 In 2013, with increasing connections to agencies, 320 food parcels were distributed as well as 85 at Christmas.

 At the end of 2013 the demands of the Food Bank were too great for a few volunteers from the Church and so a Lead Volunteer was asked to act as co-ordinator.
 One of her first tasks was to apply for funding which was awarded in March 2014 and then they were able to recruit a Food Bank Manager.
 The main tasks being to look after the volunteers, manage the day to day running of the food bank and communicate with both supporters and agencies.
 In 2014 we distributed 696 food parcels and 105 Christmas hampers.